ML1618/Falling-Sand/README.md

     - To erase particles, press `e` or `E`.
 - Sand
     - To swap to sand particles, press `1`.
+- Rock
+    - To swap to rock particles, press `2`.

 To-Do:
-- At some point, maybe add other things like Fire, Wood, Greenery, Flowers, Smoke, Steam, Water, Stone...
+- At some point, maybe add other things like Fire, Wood, Greenery, Flowers, Smoke, Steam, Water...
     - Fire
         - Consumes Wood.
         - Spreads on Wood and Greenery.